laundmo/bevy_screen_diagnostics/README.md

 - [`ScreenDiagnostics`]  which offers the basic functionality of displaying diagnostics.
 - [`ScreenFrameDiagnosticsPlugin`] display the framerate and frametime (also adds the corresponding bevy diagnostic plugin)
 - [`ScreenEntityDiagnosticsPlugin`] display the amount of entities (also adds the corresponding bevy diagnostic plugin)
+- [`ScreenSystemInformationDiagnosticsPlugin`] feature `sysinfo_plugin` only, display the memory and CPU usage of this process and the entire system (also adds the corresponding bevy diagnostic plugin)

 ## Font